fbpx

 Planting some lavender seeds in an aerogarden seed starting deck

-Lavender is a beautiful and fragrant herb that can be used in many ways.
-It has long been prized for its calming scent, but it also has culinary uses as well.
-The flowers of lavender are purple and have a sweet aroma when dried or fresh.
+Lavender is a beautiful and fragrant herb.
 Planting lavender seeds in January will give you plenty of time for them to germinate and bloom by summertime.

 When planting your lavender, make sure to choose an area with full sun exposure, good drainage, and some protection from the wind if possible.
 If you’re planting multiple plants together, leave at least 18 inches between each one so they don’t crowd each other out.
 When watering your lavender plants, do so lightly but consistently throughout the growing season; too much water can cause root rot or other diseases.

-Once established, lavender is quite drought tolerant so you won’t need to worry about overwatering it.
-Pruning back the stems after flowering will help keep your plant healthy and encourage more blooms later on in the season as well.
+Once established, lavender is quite drought tolerant, so you won’t need to worry about overwatering it.
+Pruning back the stems after flowering will help keep your plant healthy and encourage more blooms later in the season.
 You may also want to consider adding mulch around your plants to retain moisture during dry spells – just be careful not to cover up any new growth coming through.

-When planting dahlia seeds, it’s best to start in January or February.
+It’s best to start in January or February when planting dahlia seeds.
 This will give the plants plenty of time to germinate before summertime arrives.
 Planting the seeds indoors is recommended as this will help protect them from extreme temperatures and other weather conditions that could affect their growth.
 When transferring your seedlings outdoors, make sure you choose a spot with full sun exposure and well-draining soil; otherwise, your flowers may not bloom properly or at all.

 Growing petunias indoors in january